 How to connect a desktop to WiFi using PCIe WiFi adapters

-PCIe WiFi adapters tend to deliver better, more consistent performance than USB adapters.
+PCIe WiFi adapters deliver better, more consistent performance than USB adapters.

 With a PCIe adapter, you’ll get similar performance to what you’d get when using motherboards with WiFi (built-in).

-Going the PCIe WiFi adapter way is also recommended if you’re the type to use all, if not most of the system’s USB connections.
+Going with the PCIe WiFi adapter is also recommended if you’re the type to use all, if not most, of the system’s USB connections.